Modern Slavery Statement

 We launched a concise set of modern slavery KPIs in 2020 to reflect our ongoing commitment to managing our modern slavery risk across our supply chain and to monitor our progress of raising awareness of this risk across the business.
 The results are set out below and will continue to track these KPIs going forward.

-the percentage of new employees that have completed their modern slavery training within 6 months of joining the Group as at 29 March 2023
+The percentage of new employees that have completed their modern slavery training within 6 months of joining the Group as at March 2026100%

-the percentage of employees that have refreshed their training every 2 years as at 29 March 2023
+The percentage of employees that have refreshed their training every year as at March 202698.35%

-the percentage of our high risk suppliers that we have worked with in the financial year that have signed up to our Supplier code of conduct as at 30 September 2023
+The percentage of our high risk suppliers that we have worked with in the financial year that have signed up to our Supplier code of conduct as at 30 September 202577%

 Looking to the future

 Despite the progress that has been achieved over the course of this financial year, we strive to continually improve our systems, processes and policies that mitigate against the risks of modern slavery and human trafficking taking place in our business and supply chains.
-Therefore, set out below are our aims for the financial year ending 30 September 2024:
+We will continue to strengthen collaborative and sustainable relationships with our supply chain partners.

 Approval